-NOTE MAC.ini is named using the last 6 digits of the switch's MAC address, without spaces.
+Note: MAC.ini is named using the last 6 digits of the switch's MAC address, without spaces.

-- 2. Click Browse to select the configuration file, and then click Restore to start loading the configuration into your switch. - Configuration File Encryption Setting Select the Configuration File Encryption Setting checkbox, input the password, and then click Apply. - 4.
-Auto load configuration from ABC to system when boot up Select the Auto load configuration from ABC to system when boot up checkbox and then click Apply.
+- 2. Click Browse to select the configuration file, and then click Restore to start loading the configuration into your switch. - 3.
+Auto load configuration from ABC to system when boot up

+Check mark the Auto load configuration from ABC to system when boot up checkbox and then click Apply.
 Note that this function is enabled by default.